Implementing the electronic data interchange system will reduce the amount of paper used by five million sheets a year

 After finding an interim solution for amendments to the Law on Local Government Finance, you now have to devise a format that will be sustainable in the long run.
 What is the best funding format for Serbia?
 Are there any examples from Europe or the rest of the world that we can copy?

 It is crucial that we find a sustainable and transparent way to finance local government, and the reform will not stop at the new amendments to the Law on Local Government Finance.
 The reforms must keep up with the Ministry of Finance’s initiatives for eliminating problems with parafiscal charges through the Law on Administrative Fees and Charges.
-We will be a good partner in this endeavour.
-My goal is to create a functional model that will support the effort of local governments to launch development projects and encourage them not to spend most of their budgets on current expenditure.

 One of the coming priorities will be the full implementation of the Law on Administrative Procedure that will make the everyday lives of people in Serbia much easier.
 The Law brings more obligations for civil servants and expanded rights for citizens in terms of processing their requests